 One of the key benefits to CraveTV is that the service allows you to browse their content before you buy.
 CraveTV has a menu available on its site that makes browsing the content library easy, even without the subscription.
 This should help you make a better, more informed decision regarding whether CraveTV is the right service for you.

 CraveTV is only available in Canada.
 You can watch using most iOS and Android devices, as well as through Chromecast, Apple TV, Xbox One, some Samsung Smart TVs, and on your computer through your web browser.

-Pricing information is hard to come by for now, but All Access currently costs USD $5.99, or a commercial-free subscription for USD $9.99.
-If similar pricing comes to Canada at the exchange rate, that would make pricing between $7.99 to $12.99.
-At that price, CBS All Access would offer a valuable alternative to CraveTV and Netflix.
+All Access currently costs $5.99 CAD, or a commercial-free subscription for $9.99.
+At this rate, CBS All Access offers a valuable alternative to CraveTV and Netflix.

 However, the bigger question for CBS All Access is whether the service can hold its own against Netflix in Canada.
 Much of that depends on what the service plans to offer when it hits Canadian shores.
 At present, CBS All Access has over 9,000 on-demand episodes of various TV shows, mostly from its own branded content.
 Even among that content, it appears that some of the company’s own content is missing, often because it’s licensed out to other services–including CBS All Access competitor Netflix.